 If locating using an active frequency you must also set your transmitter to output the matching frequency.

-You can change your transmitter's output frequency manually using your transmitter's keypad.
+You can change your transmitter's output frequency manually using your transmitter's keypad or automatically using iLOC (Bluetooth transmitters only).

 To manually select a transmitter output frequency: